University Catalog

 Admissions Requirements

-Admission to the Interior Design Basic Studies sequence is open to all students meeting the general requirements for entrance into the University.
+Admission to the Interior Design Basic Studies sequence is open to all students meeting the general requirements for entrance to the University.
+Please visit our website for our full admissions requirements.

 Major Studies: Entrance Requirements

-To declare a major (enter 3rd year) in Interior Design and gain permission to enroll in upper-level INTD courses:
+To declare a major (enter 3rd year) in Interior Design and gain permission to enroll in upper-level INTD or ARCH courses:

 • The student will have completed core curriculum required for the Interior Design degree plan with grades of C or better within all Math and Physics courses.

-• Have a minimum of a 2.8 GPA both overall at UT Arlington as well as within the Architecture or Interior Design Basic Studies sequence.
+• Have a minimum of a 2.8 GPA both overall at UT Arlington as well as within the Interior Design Basic Studies sequence.

 • Complete a Major Declaration form available through the School of Architecture